moraessaur/teste-apero/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "" # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 0 # pulling from mainSections in config.toml
+use_featured: false # if false, use most recent by date
-number_categories: 3 # set to zero to exclude
+number_categories: 0 # set to zero to exclude
-show_intro: true
+show_intro: false
 intro: |
-  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
-Here is how to catch up with me lately!
+  I've been enjoying using [R](https://www.r-project.org/about.html) to optimize my research workflow and have noticed it making guest appearances elsewhere in my life.
+I'm certified as an [RStudio Tidyverse Instructor](https://education.rstudio.com/trainers/people/canelon+silvia/) and am passionate about R education as a way to build power in communities.
+Keep up with my R tinkering in my [blog](/blog) and teaching in [talks](/talk).

+  <i class="fas fa-certificate pr2"></i>[Tidyverse Instructor Certification](https://education.rstudio.com/trainers/people/canelon+silvia/)  &#8729;  RStudio, PBC &#8729;  2020

 show_outro: true
 outro: |
-  <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!
+  <i class="fas fa-lightbulb pr2"></i>Biomedical engineer turned informaticist,<br>curious about all intersections of data and society.
 ---

 ** index doesn't contain a body, just front matter above.